 RO’s right to Accredit registrars for the TLDs shall expire or be terminated by ICANN.

 Term of this Agreement; Right to Substitute Updated Agreement.
-The Term of this Agreement shall commence on the Effective Date and, unless earlier terminated in accordance with the provisions of this Agreement, shall expire on the last day of the calendar month which is two (2) years following the Effective Date.
-This Agreement shall automatically renew for additional successive two (2) year terms unless Registrar provides notice of termination to RO at least thirty (30) days prior to the end of the initial or any renewal term.
 In the event that revisions to this Agreement are approved or adopted by ICANN, Registrar may, at its option exercised within fifteen (15) days after receiving notice of such amendment, terminate this Agreement immediately by giving written notice to RO.
-In the event that RO does not receive such notice of termination from Registrar within such fifteen day period, Registrar shall be deemed to have accepted the revisions to this Agreement effective pursuant to the terms of notice from RO.
+In the event that RO does not receive such notice of termination from Registrar within such fifteen-day period, Registrar shall be deemed to have accepted the revisions to this Agreement effective pursuant to the terms of notice from RO.

 Termination Upon Loss of Registrar's Accreditation.
 This Agreement shall terminate in the event Registrar's accreditation by ICANN is terminated or expires without renewal.